herraa1/msx-tidesrider-enclosure-v1/Build.md

 De-solder the SPDT power switch.
 * First cut its three legs from the top side of the motherboard using cutting pliers.
-  Cutting the legs allows de-soldering each leg independently, avoiding the risk of damaging the motherboard tracks and pads if you try to desolder the complete switch at once.
+  Cutting the legs allows de-soldering each leg independently, avoiding the risk of damaging the motherboard tracks and pads if you try to de-solder the complete switch at once.
 * Then using a de-soldering iron (or an iron and a solder sucker) de-solder and extract one by one the remains of the switch legs, and de-solder the additional two support legs.
   Do this from the bottom face of the motherboard, and use lots of flux and maybe extra solder to make the de-soldering process easier.
 * Using de-soldering wick clean any solder remains from the 3-pin footprint and make sure the holes are completely free of solder.